johnschoeman/sprinkles-of-functional-programming/deck.md

 ---

 ## Benefits
-of chosing the right paradigm for the task
+of choosing the right paradigm for the task

 - Less Code
 - Easier to Test